notch1p/cl-welearn/README.markdown

 - `make run` to run directly
 - `make build` to build an uncompressed build in `bin/`.
 - `make deploy` to deploy an compressed build in
 - `make qlot-deploy` use package manger fukamachi/qlot to build.
+Only asdf is needed.

 > [!NOTE]
-> Qlot install an additional copy of quicklisp and the dependencies used in the project folder.
+> SBCL already comes with asdf and Qlot (works like npm) install an local copy of quicklisp and the dependencies used in the project folder.